 Where to Stay in Queretaro’s Centro Historico

-There are many reasons you may find yourself in Queretaro ~ such as, you’re using it as a stopover on the way to popular San Miguel de Allende, which I recently did.
-Or you’ve flown in from Dallas, which now offers a direct flight to the city.
+There are many reasons you may find yourself in Queretaro.
+You might be using it as a stopover on the way to popular San Miguel de Allende, which I recently did.
+Or maybe you’ve flown in from Dallas, which now offers a direct flight to QRO.
 Or perhaps you’re in town for medical tourism, as Queretaro is one of the “Top 10” places in Mexico to receive medical care.
 I stayed in town for two nights on a recent trip, & did much hotel research: I wanted to stay in a fun, safe part of town that was very walkable.
-So let’s dig into my findings & see “Where to Stay in Queretaro’s Centro Historico.”
+Let’s dig into my findings & see “Where to Stay in Queretaro’s Centro Historico.”

 In this post, I share my top five favorite hotels for visitors to Queretaro ~ two of which I stayed in…